js22script/JS_Kevat_2022/readme.md

 This is first javascript repository.
+Testing